Termination of employment with immediate effect

 You may dissolve your employment contract with immediate effect if the employer infringes or neglects a fundamental duty of employment.

-A national or local government employer may revoke the appointment of a public servant who grossly infringes or neglects the duties of office.
+A national, local government or wellbeing services county employer may revoke the appointment of a public servant who grossly infringes or neglects the duties of office.

 Both the employer and the employee may withdraw from an employment contract without notice during a trial period, but not on grounds that are improper or discriminatory, such as a brief period of illness or because the employee is pregnant.